azatbek/go-gcm/README.md

 * automatic builds with [Travis][travis] and coverage with [Codecov][codecov]

 This library is in Beta.
 We will make an effort to support the library, but we reserve the right to make incompatible changes when necessary.

-## Feedback

-Please read CONTRIBUTING and raise issues here in Github.

 ## Limitations